Rochben/DomainlistsDownloader/README.md

 `Incorrect zone id`

 #### Limits & warnings
-API requires an active subscription ([PRO plan](https://domainlists.io/#pricing)) You can call API methods a maximum of 3000 times per day Some of the domain lists are really HUGE.
+API requires an active subscription ([PRO plan](https://domainlists.io/#pricing)).
+You can call API methods a maximum of 3000 times per day.
+Some of the domain lists are really HUGE.
 The size of the 'all-in-one' zone file is about 3 Gb.

 ### Variables
 #### YOUR_LOGIN, YOUR_PASSWORD